Lyspal/ComfyUI-docker/README.md

 - [confyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI)
 - [ltdrdata/ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager)

 May this project shed a tiny little more light on the work of their authors.
+Take a detour and go visit them at [comfyui.org](https://comfyui.org/).